ara-framework/website/docs/render-on-page.md

 ---
-id: render-in-page
+id: render-on-page
-title: Render views in page
+title: Render views on page
-sidebar_label: Render views in page
+sidebar_label: Render views on page
 ---

 We created a base architecture called Nova to include Nova views into the pages.
 You can see the detailed explanation about the architecture design [here](/website/docs/nova-architecture).

 ## Setup website consumer

-In this example we'll use [Express](https://expressjs.com/) as Nova consumer and [Handlebars](https://handlebarsjs.com/) as template engine to render a basic page where the Nova view will be included.
+In this example, we'll use [Express](https://expressjs.com/) as Nova consumer and [Handlebars](https://handlebarsjs.com/) as template engine to render a basic page where the Nova view will be included.

 We need first to generate the website using `express-generator` with the flag `-v hbs` to set Handlebars as template engine.